 Acquirers of a brand new property will claim depreciation deductions in the same way as they have done to date – for both plant and equipment and structure.
 This is excellent news for the property industry because many developers rely on depreciation as part of their marketing strategy to attract investors.

 The Government resisted changing depreciation on the new property because it did not want to halt construction, which would have impacted the supply of new property.
 A downturn in the construction industry would also have a knock-on effect – if tradies are out of work, they aren’t paying tax.

 4. Do you still need to inspect the property now that the laws have changed?

 Not all properties need to be inspected moving forward.
 We may have the cost already on our database, or you may already have the costs of the assets.

-Some firms are still saying that every property needs to be inspected – but that is not true.
+Some firms still say every property needs to be inspected – but that is not true.

-Learn more about property depreciation inspections and why not all properties held now need an inspection.
+Learn more about property depreciation inspections and why not all properties now need an inspection.